PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 calls.
 Group only the two exact pairs; retain the standalone calls and first make both implementations differential-index aware.

+That unit is complete. `run_normalization_pad_layout_cleanup` owns the two exact InstanceNorm→flatten/globalnorm pairs, while the two late flatten-only positions invoke the same runner with the InstanceNorm spec disabled.
+The convergence-loop pair still reads both individual rewrite counters from the combined result, so its stopping behavior is unchanged.

+Both implementations now use the shared ModelIRGraphIndex and LayoutState for input/output rewrites, transpose removal, legacy adapter insertion, and tensor pruning.
+Stable `LAYOUT_PLAN` IDs are `layout.instancenorm_pad_prepost_nhwc` and `layout.flatten_globalnorm_pad_prepost_nhwc`.
+Preflight requires common Transpose/Pad/Mean capability; precise guards traverse the indexed upstream region and require the relevant normalization operators before taking a transaction snapshot.

+Sequential verification completed with:

+- `4 passed, 756 deselected` for direct Pad-Mul regression plus InstanceNorm, flattened global-norm, and residual-Add Pad cases;
+- `24 passed` for architecture and deterministic pass-efficiency checks;
+- `1080 passed, 5 deselected, 2 warnings in 137.16s` for the corrected full
+  direct suite;
+- Tier 2 `osnet025_Nx3x256x128.onnx` `-cotof` evaluation with every output
+  compared, `evaluation_pass=true`, maximum absolute error `2.193450927734375e-05`, and zero normalization-Pad snapshots.

+The first broad run detected one accidental indexed-removal edit in the unmigrated Pad→Mul→Transpose→Add helper.
+It was reverted to its legacy local deletion before this checkpoint, its focused regression passed, and the full suite above then passed.
+No partial GraphIndex dependency remains in that helper.

+All temporary model outputs, logs, and metrics were deleted.
+Validation stayed single-process and sequential, with no added dependency or TensorFlow import.

+The next target should be selected from a fresh AST call-frequency inventory;
+the remaining Pad→Mul helper may be migrated only as its own complete indexed unit, not through isolated mechanical edits.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work